Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 # Manual setup

-For some reason if you wanna set up the files yourself then here are the ways to do it there are 2 methods to do this.
+For some reason if you wanna set up the files yourself then here are the ways to do it.
+There are 2 methods to do this:

-## Simple Usage
+## Method 1 - Simple Usage

 Run this Python file to renew your CrossOver trial.